Skip to contents

 The aim of the dataset package is to make tidy datasets easier to release, exchange and reuse.
 It organizes and formats data frame R objects into well-referenced, well-described, interoperable datasets into release and reuse ready form.

-You can install the latest CRAN release with install.packages("dataset")
+You can install the latest CRAN release with install.packages("dataset"), and the latest development version of dataset with remotes::install_github():

 install.packages("dataset")